 Like stormwater, there is one wastewater catchment for each of the three main urban centres.
-Growth related works encompass several activities, such as completed trunk main replacements (in Te Aroha) and treatment plant upgrades (for all three centres) and provision for additional subdivision demands.
+Growth related works encompass several activities, such as completed trunk main replacements and upgrades and treatment plant upgrades (for all three centres).

 4.3.4.
 Water